- Breakfast for two

 - Room Features: Private bathroom, local artwork and locally crafted furniture

 - In-room amenities: TV, Netflix, WiFi, slippers, house coats, East Coast Glow products, and more…

 - In-house amenities: On-site parking, bottled/filtered water, coffee/tea stations, dining room, common area featuring a library of maritime & Newfie books/novels, and more…

 Book now using our online booking system or contact us by phone: 1-709-477-2095.
 Alternate phone: 1-403-679-0903.

 *Room rate based on double occupancy.
 Breakfast included.
 Does not include HST.
 See Room Rates for more information.
 Cots available for additional guests.
-Maximum occupancy is 4.
+Recommended occupancy is 3.